-- A broadband Internet connection (not required for DAB, FM or Music Player functions). - A network router with WiFi capability connected to your broadband Internet service. - If your wireless network requires a security password to allow connection, then you either need to know the WEP, WPA or WPA2 key used for encryption so that you can get the radio to communicate with the network, or your router needs to offer WiFi Protected Setup (WPS).
+- A broadband Internet connection (not required for DAB, FM or Music Player functions). - A wireless access point (WiFi) connected to your broadband Internet Service Provider, preferably via a router.
+In many cases the broadband modem, router and wireless access point will be a single combined unit supplied by your Internet Service Provider or bought from a computer store. - If your wireless network requires a security password to allow connection, then you either need to know the WEP, WPA or WPA2 key used for encryption so that you can get the radio to communicate with the network, or your router needs to offer WiFi Protected Setup (WPS).